TUM-DSE/osdi-lab/ASSESSMENT.md

  - Target tasks: target functionality for a more complete implementation.
  - Extra Challenges: Optional.
 Not required for full marks.

+> [!IMPORTANT]
-To pass the course, participants and teams must successfully complete each milestone's base tasks.
+> To pass the course, participants and teams must successfully complete each milestone's base tasks.

 Extra challenges only earn bonus points iff and only iff the base and target tasks are completed successfully.

 ## Deadlines and Late Submissions

+> [!IMPORTANT]
-The deadlines for the course milestones are **hard deadlines**.
+> The deadlines for the course milestones are **hard deadlines**.
 Missing a deadline counts as late submission.

 Late submissions will be graded at 75% (one week delay) and 50% (two weeks delay).